 We also showed what Typescript is, what it has to do with this framework, explaining all the “magic” that happens behind the curtains when we compile our project, using tools such as angular-cli.

 You can access the presentation here.

 With all the concepts fresh in our heads, we started the practical side of the workshop.
-It involved how to start an Angular project from scratch, explaining the purpose of every generated files.
+It involved how to start an Angular project from scratch, explaining the purpose of every generated file.

-The rest of the lesson implicated from easy concepts like one/two-way binding to how to embed components into others, using Input and Outputs or how to use services to communicate internally (between components) or externally (fetching resources from the web using the HttpClient).
+The rest of the lesson is implicated from easy concepts like one/two-way binding to how to embed components into others, using Inputs and Outputs, or how to use services to communicate internally (between components) or externally (between components fetching resources from the web using the HttpClient).

-This was a great experience either for us and for our coworkers.
-Luckily, the feedback was so good that we had the opportunity of repeating the workshop at a client facilities , obtaining positive comments as well.
+It was a great experience either for our coworkers and for us.
+Luckily, the feedback was so good that we had the opportunity to repeat the workshop at a client facility, obtaining positive comments.

 You can see the result of this small and funny workshop in our bitbucket repository:

-It includes an exhaustive ReadMe detailing all the steps we followed in order to achieve this result.
+It includes an exhaustive ReadMe detailing all the steps we followed to achieve this result.